 Call 435-652-7690 or visit the Academic Advisement website for more information.

-The Dixie State University Campus Store offers a convenient student source for textbooks, general books, educational supplies, and a wide variety of calculators, office and school and art supplies.
-Visit them at http://campusstore.dixie.edu/home.aspx
+The Campus Store offers a convenient source for textbooks, educational supplies, and a wide variety of calculators, office and school and art supplies.

-Career Services is located on the 5th floor of the Holland Commons Building, Room 523.
-DSU Career Services offers comprehensive career services to students, alumni, and the community when choosing a major, identifying a career and/or seeking employment.
+DSU Career Services is located in Holland Centennial Commons Building, room 523.
+Career Services offers comprehensive career services to students, alumni, and the community when choosing a major, identifying a career and/or seeking employment.
 Their staff can assist you in maximizing career opportunities.
-No matter where you find yourself in the search process, the Career Services has resources available to help you achieve your goals.
-They invite you to come and take advantage of their services free of charge.
-Feel free to browse and see what they can assist you with at career.dixie.edu
+No matter where you find yourself in the search process, Career Services has resources to help you achieve your goals.
+Come and take advantage of their services free of charge.

 Health and Counseling Center

-The Health and Counseling Center provides information on how to live a healthy life and has social workers and health care providers on staff if students become ill or need short term counseling.
-Visit wellness.dixie.edu for more information.
+The Health and Counseling Center provides information on how to live a healthy life.
+They also have social workers and health care professionals on staff if students become ill or need short term counseling.

 Service and Assistance Animals